Clicky

 The aim of this proposal is to establish a facility for generating natural transmission of M. bovis between cattle by assembling reactor cattle in a contained setting.
 This facility will then be used to determine the efficacy of promising vaccine candidates under conditions of natural transmission.
 This will be done by introducing sentinel vaccinated and control animals into the reactor herd and leaving them in-contact with reactor animals for 10-12 months.
 The protective efficacy of vaccine candidates will be determined by comparing disease rates between vaccinated and unvaccinated cattle.
 The first vaccine to be tested will be BCG given to neonates.
 Subsequent vaccines to be tested in this way will be prioritised on the basis that they have been shown to induce better protection against experimental challenge in cattle than BCG.
 This design was presented to and approved by VPAG, which includes a representative from the ISG, at its meeting on 12 May 2005.

 In this study on the BCG vaccine it was found that in 3 groups of 20 cattle which were exposed to 39, skin-test-positive cattle, 2 cattle became infected in an unvaccinated group, 4 cattle became infected in a vaccinated group and 2 cattle became infected in a vaccinated and boosted group.
-Another words, although sample size was very small and this test would need to be repeated many times before results became meaningful, twice as many vaccinated cattle became infected as unvaccinated cattle, and an equal number of vaccinated and boosted cattle became infected as unvaccinated cattle.18 In the above summary, "infected" means "pathological symptoms had become sufficiently far advanced by the time postmortems were carried out so that they were detectable".
+Sample size was very small and this test would need to be repeated many times before results became meaningful.
+However, twice as many vaccinated cattle became infected as unvaccinated cattle, and an equal number of vaccinated and boosted cattle became infected as unvaccinated cattle.18 In the above summary, "infected" means "pathological symptoms had become sufficiently far advanced by the time postmortems were carried out so that they were detectable".
 Infection was detected in 36 of the 39 skin-test-positive animals.

 Vaccination of cattle will incur very high test costs which will probably force the need for field trials in the UK